pulumi/docs/content/docs/reference/pkg/f5bigip/ltm/snat.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}Specifies whether to automatically map last hop for pools or not.
-The default is to use next level's defaul
+    <dd>{{% md %}}-(Optional) Specifies whether to automatically map last hop for pools or not.
+The default is to use next level's default.
 {{% /md %}}</dd>

     <dt class="property-optional"